Skip to main content

 Meet the team

-Every member of the Refugee Health Program team has the same goal: to see each child thrive.
+Every member of the Refugee Child Health Program team has the same goal: to see each child thrive.

 Exterior of Karabots Primary Care building

-Refugee healthcare at our West Philadelphia location
+Refugee healthcare at two locations

 Young girl Afgahni refugee with unicorn headband and baby doll